Witiko/doctoral-thesis/main.md

 or the continuous uniform $\mathcal{U}(\pm\nicefrac{\sqrt\[4\]{3}}{\sqrt{D}})$, see also my follow-up work [@novotny2021when, Appendix A].

-The word analogy task contains three undisclosed parameters: the maximum dictionary size $n$, the case transformation applied to words $a, b, a',$ and
+The word analogy task contains three undisclosed parameters:

+1. the maximum dictionary size $n$,
+2. the case transformation applied to words $a, b, a'$, and $b'$, and
-$b'$, and the Unicode locale used for the case transformation.
+3. the Unicode locale used for the case transformation.

 For the maximum dictionary size, only the parameter values were withheld.
 For the case transformations, the parameter only appears in the reference implementation.
 The Unicode locale appears in neither the published works nor in the reference implementation.
 I showed that up to 4\% of word analogy accuracy can depend on the Unicode locale and up to 18\% on the case transformation and the locale.
-I suggested the following default parameter values: $n = 3\cdot 10^5,$ Unicode case-folding, and the Unicode locale that corresponds to the language of the word analogy task.
+I suggested the following default parameter
+values: $n = 3\cdot 10^5,$ Unicode case-folding, and the Unicode locale that corresponds to the language of the word analogy task.

 #### Reproducibility